 Mission and Vision

-The vision of Terra Academy is to help students become lifelong independent learners, productive members of society possessing respect for other people and cultures, who are stewards of our environment.
+Terra Academy helps students become independent lifelong learners who are respectful of other cultures, are productive, and are stewards of our environment.

 “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”